The Settings tab of the Page form offers a variety of additional settings that you can apply to the page, beyond just editing the content.

 The most useful fields are the Teaser Image or Teaser Video fields.
 These allow you to add an image that will be displayed when someone posts a link to this page on social media.
 If you choose to use a teaser video, we will retrieve the first frame of your video to use as the teaser image.

 Teaser Title - If you expect this page to be included in a listing (e.g. News, Events, or People listings), it may need a shorter title.
-If so, populate this field.
+If so, populate this field to make those listings display a shorter title.

 Meta Description - This field lets you specify the "search blurb" for a page.
 It's what will appear under the search results for that page, just under the title (highlighted in red below).
 If left unpopulated, the search engine will attempt to determine that blurb automatically.